top of page

 My Story

 Growing up, I was always an active kid.
 I needed to be moving or involved in an activity or sport to get the energy out and not drive my parents insane.
-Up through high school, I tried everything: Soccer, karate, track and field, cross country, football, and hockey (roller and ice).
+Up through high school, I tried everything: soccer, karate, track and field, cross country, football, and hockey (roller and ice).
 Often, these activities overlapped, and I went from one right to the other.
 During this phase of my life, time felt like it was infinite.
-I didn’t have multiple responsibilities, kid(s) to care for, spouse to support, or a 40+ hour job.
+I didn’t have multiple responsibilities, any kids to care for, spouse to support, or a 40+ hour job.

 This momentum continued to build: at-home workouts on the Wii turned into visits to my local gym, and I found myself eyeing my first challenge as the “new me.”
 Two challenges to be exact: GORUCK Challenge (Class #685) in Pittsburgh, PA, followed by a Tough Mudder in Buffalo, only a couple weeks later.
 I was hooked and back to feeling like myself again.
 There was no challenge that I couldn’t take on.